I'm an Assistant Professor of Finance at the Darden School of Business, University of Virginia.

 I study the effect of limited attention on resource allocation by venture capitalists.
 Using engagement in the IPO process as a measure of distraction, I document that investments made by distracted venture capitalists into new portfolio companies tend to underperform.
 Such companies are 7% less likely to go public or become acquired, and also exhibit lower exit multiples.
 The adverse effect of the attention constraints is present only in the vicinity of the distracting IPO and manifests itself both for individual partners and venture capital funds.
 Overall, the results indicate that the scarcity of attention hypothesis holds in the context of deal sourcing and screening in venture capital, highlighting the presence of skill in the company selection process.

-Presentations: SFS Cavalcade North America 2020, PERC Private Equity Research Symposium (Oxford, 2019), Annual Private Capital Research Conference (Montreux, 2019), KWC Conference on Entrepreneurial Finance (Lund, 2019), FMA (2019), U of Geneva, U of Lausanne
+Presentations: SFS Cavalcade North America 2020, PERC Private Equity Research Symposium (Oxford, 2019), Annual Private Capital Research Conference (Montreux, 2019), KWC Conference on Entrepreneurial Finance (Lund, 2019), FMA (2019), BI Oslo, Copenhagen Business School, U of Lausanne, HKU Business School, IE Business School, Tilburg, U of Amsterdam, U of Geneva, U of Iowa Tippie College of Business , UVA Darden, VU Amsterdam

 Do Banks Compete on Non-Price Terms?
 Evidence from Loan Covenants [ SSRN ] with Christoph Herpfer and Roberto Steri